mtnsat/zerg/README.md

 --------------

 Below example task that:
-- will start 5 virtual machines usign vagrant
+- will start 5 virtual machines using vagrant
 - first machine will be backed by VirtualBox
 - other machines will be backed by AWS
 - first machine will run some shell commands and will have a private network and a public network, bridged over host's AirPort adapter.
 It will also stay up after all other tasks are doen running